On 19 November, we commemorate the anniversary of Abraham Lincoln’s Gettysburg Address in 1863.

 - Ironically, Lincoln was wrong on this point.
 Not only do we remember his words to this day, we will continue to remember them in the future.

 It is for us the living, rather, to be dedicated here to the unfinished work which they who fought here have thus far so nobly advanced.
 It is rather for us to be here dedicated to the great task remaining before us — that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion — that we here highly resolve that these dead shall not have died in vain — that this nation, under God, shall have a new birth of freedom — and that government of the people, by the people, for the people, shall not perish from the earth.

 - The final two sentence of the address sound a call to action, a resolve to complete “the unfinished work”.

 - They are full of inspirational words such as “dedicated”, “nobly”, “great”, “honored”, “devotion”, “highly resolve”, “God”, “birth” and “freedom”.

 - There are a couple of contrasts here: “the living” with “the honored dead”; and “these dead shall not have died in vain” with “this nation … shall have a new birth of freedom”.

 - Earlier, Lincoln said that, in a sense, they could not dedicate the ground.
-Here, he tells the audience that to which they should dedicated themselves: “the unfinished work” and “the great task remaining before us”.
+Here, he tells the audience to dedicate themselves to “the unfinished work” and “the great task remaining before us”.

-- He finishes with a powerful triple that has become famous throughout the world: “of the people, by the people, for the people”.
+- He finishes with his famous tricolon: “of the people, by the people, for the people”.

 And buried in the biblical phrasing there’s a further device that works unconsciously on the audience, and the reader, to weave some incantatory magic.
 I’ve discussed this speech many times with students, with clients, and with colleagues, and I always ask them what simple little word is repeated most unusually in the speech.
 No one ever spots it. …